adept2018/MOTIONPLANNING/advanced_motion_planner/README.md

-Advanced motion planner which sums the vectors to each pointcloud point and publishes the negative of the resulting vector.
+Advanced motion planner which selects the best available path(s).
+Each path is an rectangle suitable for passage of the car.

+Developer: Alexander Konovalenko